 You may have heard about Hereticon, an exclusive invite-only “conference for thoughtcrime” that recently happened in Miami.
 While I’m sure there were some true heretics in attendance, the cynical part of me feels like it was basically just an excuse for rich, self-styled contrarians to hobnob and pat themselves on the back for being such radical thinkers.
 Looking at the list of presentations, I’m left a little cold—topics included eugenics, geoengineering, UFOs, transhumanism, psychedelics, ESP, and polyamory.
 Perhaps this just speaks to what a radical thinker I am (oh wait, now I’m doing it), but I don’t find any of these topics to be all that heretical, at least not in any serious or deep way.

 All of this of course begs the question: what exactly is a heresy?

 In my estimation, a heresy is a view that questions something which everyone seems to take for granted, something that we have forgotten can even be questioned in the first place.
-In the best instance, it is a view that no one has truly expressed before, and not just because it is obviously false or uninteresting.
-It might be wrong or impractical, in fact it probably is, but it’s also not impossible to imagine a world in which this belief becomes mainstream.
+In its best instance, it is a position or idea that no one has truly expressed before, and not just because it is obviously false or uninteresting.
+It might be wrong or wildly unrealistic (and in fact it probably is) but it’s also not impossible to imagine a world in which this belief becomes mainstream.